c-haisten/c2c_summit/c2c-summit-lab-guide.md

 scanning.
 As infrastructure is being defined as code, security must be integrated with the tools developers use.

-Fortunately, Prisma Cloud can be integrated into the development pipeline and tools developers use to secure both the infrastructure code and the application code organizations depend on.

-To learn more visit: (https://www.paloaltonetworks.com/prisma/cloud/cloud-code-security)

 The first place we will begin is with investigating Exampli Corp's infrastructure code in the company's GitHub repositories.

 Follow the steps below :